Ritin-git/main/src/content/solutions/painting-coating.md

   spraying and coating capital expenses.
 intro:
   intro_head: Painting & Coating Requires Flexibility for Clean Air Control
-  intro_desc: Flexibility is key to creating controlled, safe, and productive work
+  intro_desc: Whether your focus is aesthetics quality control or corrosion
-    environments during painting and coating for maintenance, repair, and operations (MRO).
-This is especially the case in high-mix/low-volume (HMLV) manufacturing environments where constant changes in workflows make it challenging to meet your indoor air quality requirements.
+    protection, surface-prep dust can wreak havoc on your coating and painting processes.
+Add the impact of conventional industrial spray booths on intermittent applications and material handling, and you have a recipe for the bottom-line blues.
 copy_block_list: >-